Under-fire Scottish leader defends handling of sex claims

 Scottish voters rejected independence in the 2014 referendum, which was billed at the time as a once-in-a-generation decision.
 But the SNP says Brexit has fundamentally changed the situation by dragging Scotland out of the European Union even though a majority of Scottish voters in the U.K.’s 2016 EU membership referendum opted to remain in the EU.
 The U.K. as a whole voted narrowly to leave the bloc and finalized the break on Jan.
 1.

 An election for the Scottish Parliament is due in May, and the SNP has a strong lead in opinion polls.
-Sturgeon says if she wins a majority, she will push for a new independence referendum for Scotland and challenge British Prime Minister Boris Johnson in the courts if his government refuses to agree.
+Sturgeon says if she wins a majority, she will push for a new independence referendum and challenge British Prime Minister Boris Johnson in the courts if his government refuses to agree.

+John Curtice, professor of politics at the University of Strathclyde, said the damaging saga could hurt the SNP’s electoral chances.

+“(The possibility) is that sufficient people, as they see the drama on the accusations played out between Mr. Salmond and Ms. Sturgeon, that some say ‘Well hang on, is this really a country that can govern itself, or at least is this a party that I want us to take us on the road to independence?’” he said.